Submitting Data Under the Data Resources Program

 Submission of the data typically follows these general steps:

 Many NIJ solicitations require applicants to include a data archiving plan as part of their funding application.
 The plan describes a proposed data management and archiving process, including confidentiality protections and level of effort associated with meeting archiving requirements.
 Tasks associated with data preparation and archiving are reflected in the proposed project budget and budget narrative sections of the application

 Data specialists at NACJD review submitted data and documentation and provide a Deposit Review Report to the NIJ grant manager and the NACJD program manager.

-See the specific requirements as detailed in each solicitation and the funding documentation for every award.
+[note 1] See the specific requirements as detailed in each solicitation and the funding documentation for every award.